texstudio-org/texstudio/utilities/manual/source/configuration.md

 The Math/Latex-Menu can be adapted to user likings.
 For this menu items can be renamed and a new Latex-Code can be placed.
-The appropriate item can be be directly edited by doubleclicking on them.
+The appropriate item can be be directly edited by double-clicking on them.

 ![Customize Menu](images/configure_customizeMenu.png)